This page contains requests for help that Ealing U3A has received from various organisations.

 Request from Ealing U3A Committee

-We need more volunteers to put chairs out before our Thursday morning lectures.
+We need more volunteers to put chairs out before our Thursday morning talks.

 Volunteers work in teams of 4, and are asked to arrive at Ealing Green Church by 9.30 a.m on the days they are on duty.
 They are responsible for putting out the chairs, tables, and screen before the lecture, and for putting them away again.
 There is usually help putting the chairs away at the end of the morning.